RafidAziz/Selenium-on-Amazon/README.md

 It is an ongoing work in progress.

 Current task:
-- Program parallel execution to execute multiple test cases at the same time by completing below tasks
-- Create LoginTest, SearchTest and CartTest runner classes
-- Create RunAllParallel runner class to run the above classes in parallel
+- Debug three missing test cases in 'RunAllParallel' runner

 Test Cases Automated:
 - Valid login